How to Set Up a CloudWatch Dashboard to Monitor Your Application

 ]

-Step 3 — Memory Utilization Widget
+Step 3: Add a Memory Utilization Widget

 {